AnhPC03/AES/README.md

 # The second program exercise: Usage of block cyphers

+## The program was implemented by Nguyen Tien Anh

 ## Description:

 The project allows to encrypt and decrypt any type of file by AES Algorithm with CBC mode or CTR mode choices.